JacobGitz/Amscope-Docker/Code/readme.txt

 I suggest you refer to the top level "Documentation" directory.
 Inside of there is a presentation called "How To Docker #1".
 This covers what a requirements.lock (or .txt) file is and how to properly create one.
 You should read that presentation in entirety before even beginning to read any code in this project, or honestly ever coding.

 It is absolutely necessary you create this file for all your projects, so people know the packages you used in your code, as well as their exact versions.
 Otherwise, you will damn people in the future who try to build a new docker image from your github project.
-Any time you do anything in python, ALWAYS INCLUDE THIS.

 I cannot stress this enough, if you do not include this file, you will make code that is buggy and basically useless in the long run.
 Once the packages are updated to newer versions, much of what you wrote will be left broken in entirety.

 Even with this file, sometimes the old packages are not provided on the internet (or downloadable by pip install); For these reasons, I have included a "wheelhouse" directory, which fixes this problem.

--------------------TDC001-Project(incorrectly named)------------------------------------------
+-------------------Project------------------------------------------

 This directory contains all the scripts that build up the GUI, API, and controller for making this whole project work for the amscope camera.

-In an ideal world, this directory will build 2 docker containers, one for the controller's api, another for the GUI.
-Hopefully, they network together and work amazing with zero problems.
+This contains basically everything relevant to the actual creation of docker images themselves.

 -------------------wheelhouse-----------------------------------------